Duco

 Supported functionality

-The Duco system consists of multiple nodes.
-Each node appears as a separate device in Home Assistant, connected to the main ventilation box:
+Each supported node appears as a separate device in Home Assistant, connected to the main ventilation box.
+The sections below describe which entities Home Assistant creates for those supported node types.

 Fan